-$MinuteBand \sqsubset DayBand \sqsubset MonthBand$
+MinuteBand $\Box$ DayBand $\Box$ MonthBand

-From a focus on some band B, adjacent bands A and C, where $C \sqsubset B \sqsubset A$, can be identified.
-Slower (higher or coarser) bands (e.g. A) can be taken to be unchanging (essentially constant) for issues of concern to B. At the other extreme, behaviours in the faster (lower or finer) bands (e.g. C) are assumed to be instantaneous in B. The actual differences in granularity between A, B and C are not precisely defined (and indeed may depend on the bands themselves) but will typically be in the range 1/10th to 1/100th.
+From a focus on some band B adjacent bands are identified ( $C \sqsubset B \sqsubset A$ ).
+Slower (higher or coarser) bands (e.g. A) can be taken to be unchanging (essentially constant) for issues of concern to B. At the other extreme, behaviours in the faster (lower or finer) bands (e.g. C) are assumed to be instantaneous.
+The actual differences in granularity between A, B and C are not precisely defined (and indeed may depend on the bands themselves) but will typically be in the range 1/10th to 1/100th.
 When bands map on to hierarchies (structural or control) then activities in band A can be seen to constrain the dynamics of band B, whereas those in C enable B to proceed in a timely fashion.
 The ability to relate behaviour at different time bands is one of the main properties of the framework.

 As an example, consider a university lecture course.
 Here there are immediately four bands to identify.
-The year band in which new courses and curriculum are planned, the weekly band in which lectures are scheduled, the minute band that allows each lecture to be structured, and the second band that can capture various interactions with the available technical support (e.g. laptop response).
+The year band in which new courses and curriculum are planned, the weekly band in which lectures are scheduled, the minute band that allows each lecture to be structured, and the second band that can capture various interactions with the available technical support (eg. laptop response).
 Whilst giving a lecture, one can assume that the curriculum is stable (unchanging) and that the laptop reacts instantaneously to slide change requests.

 Systems that don't respect some form of time band structure can become extremely complex and difficult to comprehend, e.g., changing the course syllabus while lecturing is likely to lead to great confusion.

 It is important to emphasise that the full behaviour of a system is not obtained by refining down to the lowest band or by projecting emergent behaviours up to the highest band.
-Rather it is the amalgamation of all band descriptions-all have behaviours that may be needed in any assertion about the system as a whole.
+Rather it is the amalgamation of all band descriptions - all have behaviours that may be needed in any assertion about the system as a whole.